FrancoVazza/UMAREL_PUBLIC/README.md

 <img src="movie.gif" alt="" width="600" height="600">

-This is the simulated propagation of 100,000 UHECR protons injected at z=1 and evolved until z=0.
+This is the simulated propagation of 100,000 UHECR protons injected at z=1 and evolved until z=0 with a realistic magnetic field in a 1024^3 cells ENZO simulation.

 <img src="map_t.png" alt="" width="600" height="600">